zinic/crawl/core.md

 Many aspects grant attacks.
 Despite having different damages, effects and or other modifiers; all attacks follow the rules below.

+##### Default Hit Location

+Unless specified by the player with a **Targeted Attack** all attacks aim and strike for the target's torso.

+##### Executing an Attack

-All attacks begin with a d20 roll from the attacker.
-This represents their attempt to hit a target.
+All attacks begin with a d20 roll from the attacker and target the torso.

+This roll represents the attacker's attempt to hit a target.
 If the attack has a skill check then this roll also represents their skill check roll.

 For example: a character may use an attack that has a skill check roll with a difficulty of 12.
 The attacking character rolls an 11 and fails the skill check, therefore their attack fails and the defending character need not defend.

 A character's attack roll may be modified from several sources including: magic, equipment and aspects.